miker704/Strife/patches2.md

     - Moved User search modal styles to deprecated as the component is a test component that has not been used for a long time.
     - Deleted User search modal styles frome ruby assets style sheets folder.
     - Added modal close calls for mega upc modal when clicking create message in order to close the modal when telepoting to newly created dms or existing dms when in other areas of the app where the handler to close the modal remains in scope preventing closing of the modal automatically.
+    - Added modal close calls for mega upc user options modal when clicking message option to close both the options modal and the mega upc modal when in different parts of the app to teleport to a dm and automatically close the modal.

 ## Backend Changes